EtaXXIV/dumbgeonbot/README.md

 4. Type System and more Encounters

+5. Cleaner and friendlier code for server owners

 ## Beta?

 DM me if you want in the beta server.
 Just don't spam.